Horse symbolism: The vehicle

+The Greco-Bactrian “Heavenly Horse” sculpture, interpreted as a material expression of a Eurasian cosmological model linking the earthly and celestial realms.

 The first symbolic perception of the horse is that of a "vehicle" directed by man's will (volition) or guide, enabling it to be carried more rapidly from one point to another: "the horse is not an animal like any other, it is the mount, the vehicle, the vessel, and its destiny is inseparable from that of man".
 Gilbert Durand speaks of "a violent vehicle, a steed whose strides surpass human possibilities".
 In Métamorphoses de l'âme et ses symboles, Carl Gustav Jung speaks of the horse as "one of the most fundamental archetypes of mythologies, close to the symbolism of the tree of life".
 Like the tree of life, the horse connects all levels of the cosmos: the earthly plane where it runs, the subterranean plane with which it is familiar, and the celestial plane.
 It is "dynamism and vehicle; it carries towards a goal like an instinct, but like instincts it is subject to panic".
 In this sense, the horse motif is a fitting symbol for the Self, as it represents a meeting of antithetical and contradictory forces, conscious and unconscious, and the relationship linking them (just as an indefinable relationship unites rider and mount).
 This perception derives directly from the physical qualities of mobility.
 It transcends known space, since riding is a "transgression of psychic or metaphysical limits": the horse enables us to cross the gates of hell as well as the boundaries of heaven, the disciple attains knowledge on his back, and many beliefs in metempsychosis relate adventures on horseback prior to reincarnation.
 The horse can also play the role of captor.
 Donald Woods Winnicott develops the importance of "carrying", which "enables liberation from physical and psychic constraints", and refers to sensations of early childhood.

+In a 2026 study, Olzhas Ospanov and Alan Vincelette interpret the suspended V-gallop pose of a Greco-Bactrian gilt-bronze sculpture known as the “Heavenly Horse” as a visual metaphor for passage between earthly and celestial realms.
+They compare this mediating role with Han Chinese and Indo-Iranian traditions, including the Aśvamedha, in which the royal horse linked sovereignty with cosmic order.